DistortionDiscriminator/DistortionDiscriminator/README.md

 In this repository, we release the sample waveforms we used as test set in the paper, as well as results processed by proposed models.

 We also open-source the code we used for training, which describes the proposed Distortion Discriminator and other details.

+Note: In the code, the Distortion Discriminator (DD) is named "ad" because we first called it artifact discriminator.